myowinthein/hr-guidelines-for-startups/README.md

 ***

-# Resignation
+# Resignation 💔

-### Initial Steps
+### Initial Steps 🔄
-- Arrange meeting to understand employee problems, needs & wants
+- Arrange a meeting to understand employee problems, needs & wants
 - Decide to counteroffer or not

-### If Unable to Counteroffer
+### If Unable to Counteroffer ❌
-- Prepare for project handover `check detail steps on next section`
+- Prepare for project handover `check detail steps on the next section`
 - List items to reclaim
 - List documents to give
   - Recommendation letter